 What I like most about Duchamp is that he took art into the conceptual realm and made art about ideas.
 I invest in design-first products for this reason.
 I think really good tech products are about ideas.
 They are smart, brilliant, and simple.
 Getting to that simplicity at the essence of something is what Duchamp accomplished.
 He was also provocative and a contrarian, and I like that both Picasso and Duchamp challenged the status quo.

-Sarah invests in companies that define the future of work.
-She is most interested in productivity, analytics, data, and automation.
-Sarah is a board director at Instabase and works with Linear, Pitch, and Quill.
-She was previously a board observer at Slack.
+Sarah invests in companies that define the future of work and communication.
+She is particularly interested in productivity, AI and new digital economies, having led investments in Notion, Gather, Quill and Linear.
+She is a board director at Grid.ai and Instabase, an observer at Pitch and was previously an observer at Slack.

-Before Index, Sarah was at Alphabet's CapitalG where she spent four years investing in companies including Looker, MultiPlan, Oscar, and Care.com.
+Before Index, Sarah was at Alphabet's CapitalG where she spent four years investing in companies including Looker (acquired by Alphabet), MultiPlan (NYSE: MPLN), and Oscar (NYSE: OSCR).

 Prior to CapitalG, Sarah was a policy advisor on the National Economic Council at the White House during the Obama Administration.
 She also worked as a consultant at McKinsey & Company and spent a year in Ghana as a Fulbright Scholar.
 Sarah received a B.A. in ethics, politics, and economics from Yale College, an M.P.A/I.D. from the Harvard Kennedy School of Government, and an M.B.A. from Harvard Business School.
 Sarah is a term member at the Council on Foreign Relations.